-He went on to spend time with other trainers including David Loder (in England), Arthur Moore (Ireland), Tommy Skiffington (America) and Colin Hayes (Australia) before returning to England where he served as assistant to Peter Walwyn for three and a half years.
+He went on to spend time with other trainers around the world, including with David Loder (in England), Arthur Moore (Ireland), Tommy Skiffington (America) and Colin Hayes (Australia) before returning to Britain where he served as assistant to Peter Walwyn for three and a half years.

-When Walwyn retired in 1999 he took over the licence at Windsor House Stables in Lambourn.
+When Walwyn retired in 1999, Beckett took over the licence at Windsor House Stables in Lambourn.
 He moved to Whitsbury just over six years later and then on to his current base, Kimpton Down Stables, in early 2011.

-Beckett landed his first blow of the 2015 QIPCO British Champions Series when Simple Verse was placed 2nd in the St Leger.
-The filly had past the post in the lead but was deemed by the stewards to have caused significant enough interference to award Bondi Beach the race.
+His Simple Verse, carrying the colours of Qatar Racing Limited and pictured above, was first past the post in the lead but was deemed by the stewards to have caused significant enough interference to award runner-up Bondi Beach the race.

-Hot on the heels of the deserved reversal, Beckett once again sent Simple Verse out to Group 1 glory when landing the QIPCO British Champions Fillies & Mares Stakes on British Champions Day.
+Simple Verse followed up in the Group 1 QIPCO British Champions Fillies & Mares Stakes on British Champions Day.

 Beckett has trained more than 1100 winners and chalked up a personal best 103 winners in 2020.